 If you have a diagnosed physical, learning or psychiatric disability, or believe that your academic record may not meet the standard normally required for admission to the program you applied to, you may opt to complete our Additional Information Form.
 The Additional Information Form allows you to tell us about any extenuating circumstance, health condition or diagnosed permanent disability that may have affected your academic performance.

 In no way will identifying a diagnosed disability be a disadvantage or impact admissibility (you must still meet York’s admission requirements).
 We want to make sure you know about the support services in place at York.

 Scholarships and Financial Aid

-Education costs are met by a variety of sources:
+Education costs are met by a variety of sources, including the following:

 - York scholarships and bursaries (entrance and in-course awards available)

 - York provides housing in 10 undergraduate residences (8 on Keele Campus and 2 on Glendon Campus).

 - Note: Residence is guaranteed to first-year students who are admitted for September 2018 studies directly from a full-time high school program and who apply for residence by June 1, 2018.

 - Choose from mixed- or same-gender living environments, including washrooms.

 Living in residence at York provides you with housing options that support your growth and transition from first year until graduation.